How will I find out about the decision and what sort of outcomes can I expect?

 If the misconduct involves an assessment item, penalties applied may affect the marks given.
 The assessment item may receive a reduction in marks, no marks at all, or, for serious cases, the paper may receive a No Credit grade which goes on your academic record.

-Other outcomes may include the requirement for an apology, the requirement for a written undertaking by you not to repeat the behaviour that led to the complaint, the monitoring of future assessment items by staff, and referral to student support services.
-Findings of misconduct that do not involve plagiarism or cheating may incur a monetary fine.
+Other outcomes may include a fine, the requirement for an apology, the monitoring of future assessment items by staff, or referral to student support services.

 If the situation is more serious, there is the option to exclude a student from the University grounds, or to suspend a student from studies.
 These can either be for a period of time or permanently.